 I'm originally from south Louisiana, and I've lived in seven states, so far.
-My favorite color is purple, I love running (shoutout to Hogwarts Running Club), and I am an AV/technology geek with a passion for unmanned systems.
-Overall, my favorite aircraft is the B-17G Flying Fortress, a WWII bomber, and my favorite unmanned system is the little Mars Helicopter, Ingenuity, that just accomplished the first-ever powered flight on another celestial body!
+My favorite color is purple, I love running, and I am space technology geek with a passion for unmanned systems.
+Overall, my favorite aircraft is the B-17G Flying Fortress - a WWII bomber - and my [current] favorite unmanned system is the little Mars Helicopter, Ingenuity, that just accomplished the first-ever powered flight on another celestial body!

-I have a Bachelor of Science in Information Technology (BSIT) from American Military University (thank you, G.I.
-Bill).
-In August 2019, I began pursuing a Master of Science in Unmanned Systems, with a concentration in space systems, at Embry-Riddle Aeronautical University - Worldwide, since there is no campus anywhere near where we are.
+I earned my Bachelor of Science in Information Technology (BSIT) from American Military University.
+Then, I started my Master of Science in Unmanned Systems, with a concentration in space systems, at Embry-Riddle Aeronautical University - Worldwide, since there is no campus anywhere near where we are.
 The power of unmanned systems to accomplish tasks humans can't - or supplement what we can - is incredible.

-Questions, comments, concerns - leave a note under any of my blog posts.
-I am a first year grad student, so my U.S. knowledge is currently limited... but not for long!
+Questions, comments, concerns - leave a note under any of my blog posts!

 Unmanned systems are systems that accomplish tasks with very little, or absolutely no, human intervention.
 Even prior to da Vinci's 1495 self-propelled cart, the idea of devices that can move and do on their own was already a human endeavor.
 Currently, unmanned systems are exploring the depths of the ocean, performing surgeries, and tackling missions for the Department of Defense.
 Whether totally on their own or controlled from a distance, unmanned systems allow us to go where humans can't, accomplish what may be too dangerous, and explore worlds we cannot yet survive.

 On my site, you'll follow my educational adventures at Embry-Riddle Aeronautical University in the Master of Science in Unmanned Systems program.
 As I learn, so will you.

 This website is not a reflection of any organization or employer I belong to.
 All content is my own.